A-Y-O-U-B/MachineLearningSmallProjects/README.md

    6. Discussion:
       - Reasons for Differences: I think that the minor discrepancies between manual and sklearn results may stem from variance calculation, log probability differences, or floating-point rounding.
+      - In a problem with a balanced class distribution, accuracy is often a good initial indicator.
+However, if there are factors like cost, risk, or priority, metrics such as precision, recall, and F1 should definitely be considered.
+Therefore, evaluation metrics must be chosen based on the problem and the nature of the data (especially class distribution).
+In particular, for imbalanced datasets, focusing on metrics like precision, recall, and F1-score rather than relying solely on accuracy leads to a much more meaningful assessment.